BrilliantPlugins/field-helper-for-gravity-forms/documentation/README.md

 Adds a settings page and REST API endpoint to retrieve human- and computer-friendly field names.

+If you are using the [Gravity Forms Webhook addon](https://www.gravityforms.com/add-ons/webhooks/), you may choose to use friendly field names in the webhook data as well.

 ## Requirements

 - Enable the Gravity Forms REST API